 html document and

 CSS stylesheet to later create a basic website.

 Now we somehow prefer to configure a build tool like Webpack or Gulp to create, compress, minify, and author all our files.
 Libraries like React or Vue create a virtual DOM of which are crazy fast but at what cost?

-I get that there are a multitude of advantages to using such frameworks but from a broader perspecive aren’t we still just creating HTML and CSS in the end?
-Sure it’s more state-dependent and dynamic but languages such as Ruby, Python, PHP, and more have been doing this forever.
+I get that there is a multitude of advantages to using such frameworks but from a broader perspective aren't we still just creating HTML and CSS in the end?
+Sure it's more state-dependent and dynamic but languages such as Ruby, Python, PHP, and more have been doing this forever.

 Where I'm looking for learning inspiration and guidance: